All Conditions & Treatments

 People with rheumatoid arthritis (RA) have a greater-than-average risk of developing osteoporosis.
 Learn about the relationship between RA and osteoporosis, as well as ways to mitigate your own risks.

 Rheumatoid arthritis (RA) is a chronic systemic illness.
 It affects the whole body, especially the joints.
-RA is also an autoimmune disease, which means that the immune system in the body, usually responsible for fighting off infections, instead begins to attack healthy tissue.
+RA is also an autoimmune disease where the immune system usually responsible for fighting off infections begins to attack healthy tissue instead.

-Inflammation, which is a major feature of rheumatoid arthritis contributes to joint pain and swelling, and cartilage damage, which then leads to erosion into the bone around the around the joint.
-Inflammation also affects bones, including contributing to the loss of bone mineralization.
-Bone mineralization is the ongoing process of absorption of minerals, and requires adequate intake of vitamin D, calcium and other nutrients – including iron, phosphorus and zinc – which are needed to build and maintain healthy bones.
-Inflammatory processes in the bone near the joints – as well as in bone erosions and large cysts around the joint – can decrease the mineral content of the bone.
+Inflammation, a major feature of RA, contributes to joint pain and swelling, cartilage damage that leads to erosion of the bone around the joint, and loss of bone mineralization, the ongoing process of absorption of minerals.
+Bone mineralization requires adequate intake of vitamin D, calcium and other nutrients including iron, phosphorus and zinc, which are needed to build and maintain healthy bones.
+Inflammatory processes in the bone near the joints as well as in bone erosions and large cysts around the joint can decrease the mineral content of the bone.
 This can lead to the development of osteopenia (moderately low bone density) as well as osteoporosis (significantly low bone density).

 Normal bone growth cycle

-Bone is living tissue and even as adults, we are constantly remodeling our whole skeleton!
+Bone is living tissue, and we are constantly remodeling our whole skeleton!
 In the normal bone growth cycle, our bodies continually:

 • make new bone (although less so as we age)